max-pfeiffer/password-generator/README.md

 ```

 ### Environment Variables and .env File
-For running the application locally with a custom configuration (also when using
+For running the application locally with a custom configuration using Uvicorn
-docker-compose) you need to have a ```.env``` file placed in project root.
+(also when using docker-compose) you need to have a ```.env``` file placed in
+project root.
 This file is not checked into the repo.
-This .env file contains the following
+This .env file contains
-environment variables for configuring the default values for the password
+the following environment variables for configuring the default values for the
-generation:
+password generation:
 * DEFAULT_PASSWORD_LENGTH: configures the default password length
 * PASSWORD_NUMBERS: flag, "1" if the password should contain numbers
 * PASSWORD_LOWER_CASE_CHARS: flag, "1" if the password should contain lower case chars
 * PASSWORD_UPPER_CASE_CHARS: flag, "1" if the password should contain upper case chars
 * PASSWORD_SPECIAL_SYMBOLS: flag, "1" if the password should contain special symbols
+You can unset a flag with "0".

 You can use the ```.env-example``` as a template like so:
 ```shell